yuuichieguchi/ainimo/README.md

 ## Reset Progress

-Click the "Reset Ainimo" button in the Settings panel to clear all progress and start over.
+Click the Settings button (⚙️) and then "Reset Ainimo" to clear all progress and start over.

 ## Browser Compatibility